conaticus/video-player/README.md

 # Video Player

 An open-source minimalistic video player that can be controlled with just the keyboard.
-It is almost fully customisable - allowing the user to create their own changes and additions to the program to suit their needs.
+It is almost fully customizable - allowing the user to create their own changes and additions to the program to suit their needs.

 ### **Features**